iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/dataset_section.rst

   authorizedGroups = <comma-separated list of user groups>

-This property defines comma-separated list of user groups which are authorized to access the dataset.
-It has default value if it is defined in all of the dataset's defined studies and its value is a set of the the studies' :ref:`authorizedGroups <study_section_authorized_groups>` properties.
+This property defines a comma-separated list of user groups which are authorized to access the dataset.
+It has a default value if and only if all of the defined studies have this property.
+Its default value is a set of the the studies' :ref:`authorizedGroups <study_section_authorized_groups>` properties.
 You can more about groups :ref:`here <user_dataset_groups>`.